-- Visiting hours are from 10 am to 9 pm. - In the ACU, a patient rest period is enforced from 3pm to 5pm to allow patients uninterrupted time to rest.
-Visitors are not permitted at this time. - All visitors must sign in at the reception desk & wear a "visitor" sticker while on the unit.
-This is for patient safety. - Only 2 visitors are allowed in a patient's room at one time.
-If there are more people who would like to visit at once, this must be done in the visitor's lounge or other part of the hospital. - Children under 12 are discouraged from visiting in patient rooms because of the risk of infection to the child.
+- Visiting hours are generally from 9am to 9pm. - All visitors must sign in at the reception desk - Only 2 visitors are allowed in a patient's room at one time.
+If there are more people who would like to visit at once, this must be done in the visitor's lounge or other part of the hospital. - Children under 12 are discouraged from visiting patient rooms because of the risk of infection to the patient.
+Please speak to the unit manager or charge nurse before bringing children to the unit.